 8 Disaster Risk Management committees & 35 local DRM committees formed, capacitated and mobilized in accordance with standard guidelines

 Reports and Publications

 Board Meeting Reports

 Climate change is causing Himalayan glaciers to melt at an alarming rate.
 Nepal has successfully drained part of a glacial lake near Mount Qomulangma, averting risk of disastrous flooding for thousands of local residents.

 This short presentation is from the Local Project Appraisal Committee Meeting - Nepal LDCF Project -10 April 2013.

 Monitoring and Evaluation

-UNDP will ensure the application of UNDP administrative and financial procedures for the use of LDCF funds.
-UNDP will ensure project monitoring and evaluation according to an agreed upon schedule and in line with UNDP and LDCF requirements, as described further in Section 6 of the Project Document (available here).
+UNDP ensures the application of UNDP administrative and financial procedures for the use of LDCF funds.
+UNDP ensures project monitoring and evaluation according to an agreed upon schedule and in line with UNDP and LDCF requirements, as described in Section 6 of the Project Document (available here).

-UNDP will assist in compiling lessons learned and sharing project experiences on a regional, national and international basis.
-Although the Project Executive Board has the overall quality assurance role of the project, project implementation will be supported through an additional assurance role performed by a designated UNDP Programme Officer/ Analyst.
+UNDP assists in compiling lessons learned and sharing project experiences on a regional, national and international basis.
+Although the Project Executive Board has the overall quality assurance role of the project, project implementation is supported through an additional assurance role performed by a designated UNDP Programme Officer/ Analyst.